 Once the Vietnam War was fully under way, the North began to hold American pilots shot down during bombing raids.
 Many notable pilots were shot down and sent to Hoa Lo including John McCain.
 They claim to have John McCain’s flight suit , however he has said that he does not think what they have on display was his.
 Which side is correct, I’m not really sure – probably McCain.

 Propoganda Everywhere, But Nary a Peep

 The propaganda against the Americans here is pretty bad.
 The prison claims that Americans were treated with civility and respect.
 There is no mention of the torture that the soldiers endured, nor of the deplorable treatments given to the Southern Vietnamese fighters.
 They also have a large display showing protests around the world condemning US involvement in the war.

 Current Day Use

 The prison continued it’s use after the US withdrew and released the American prisoners in 1975.
 Eventually, the prison discontinued all use, and was demolished in 1990 and converted into a museum.

 Luckily, the majority of the prison focuses on the prison itself, and actually does a fair job of removing politics from the exhibits.
 We managed to spend a little under an hour and half exploring the prison.
-If you find yourself in Hanoi, we recommend giving yourself a few hours to check it out, it’s certainly one of the many eye-openers you’ll find within the country.
+While in Hanoi, we recommend taking a few hours to check it out.
+It’s certainly one of the many eye-openers you’ll find within the country.